HilbertXu/face_recognition/README.md

 # face_recognition
-A face_recognition program with tensorflow and keras
+A face_recognition program with tensorflow(keras) and Pytorch

 #requirements